 Flora of the Galapagos.-The plants of these islands are so much more numerous than the known animals, even including the insects, they have been so carefully studied by eminent botanists, and their relations throw so much light on the past history of the group, that no apology is needed for giving a brief outline of the peculiarities and affinities of the flora.
-The statements we shall make on this subject will be taken from the Memoir of Sir Joseph Hooker in the Linnwan Transactions for
+The statements we shall make on this subject will be taken from the Memoir of Sir Joseph Hooker in the Linnwan Transactions for 1851, founded on Mr. Darwin's collections, and a later paper by N. J. Andersson in the Linnwa of 1861, embodying more recent discoveries.

 Juan Fernandez is a good example of a small island which, with time and favourable conditions, has acquired a tolerably rich and highly peculiar flora and fauna.
 It is situated in 34° S. Lat., 400 miles from the coast of Chile, and so far as facilities for the transport of living organisms are concerned is by no means in a favourable position, for the ocean-currents come from the south-west in a direction where there is no land but the Antarctic continent, and the prevalent winds are also westerly.
-No doubt, however, there are occasional storms, and there may have been intermediate islands, but its chief advantages are, no doubt, its antiquity and its varied surface, offering many chances for the preservation and increase of whatever plants and animals have chanced to reach it.
+No doult, however, there are occasional storms, and there may have been intermediate islands, but its chief advantages are its antiquity, its varied surface, and its favourable soil and climate, offering many chances for the preservation and increase of whatever plants and animals have chanced to reach it.
 The island consists of basalt, greenstone, and other ancient rocks, and though only about twelve miles long its mountains are three thousand feet high.
-Enjoying a moist and temperate climate it is especially adapted to the growth of ferns, which are very abundant; and as the spores of these plants are as fine as dust, and very easily carried for enormous distances by winds, it is not surprising that there are twenty-four species on the island, while the remote period when they first received their vegetation may be indicated by the fact that four of the species are quite peculiar.
-The same general character pervades the whole flora and fauna.
-For so small an island it is rich, containing a considerable number of flowering plants, four true land-birds, about fifty species of insects, and twenty of land-shells.
-Almost all these belong to South American genera, and a large proportion are South American species; but several of the plants and insects, half the birds, and the whole of the land-shells are peculiar.
-This seems to indicate that the means of transmission were formerly greater than they are now, and that in the case of land-shells none have been introduced for so long a period that all have become modified into distinct forms, or have been preserved on the island while they have become extinct on the continent.-For a detailed examination of the causes which have led to the modification of the hummingbirds of Juan Fernandez see the author's Tropical Nature, p.
-140; while a general account of the fauna of the island is given in his Geographical Distribution of Animals, Vol. II. p.
+Enjoying a moist and temperate climate it is especially adapted to the growth of ferns, which are very abundant ; and as the spores of these plants are as fine as dust, and very easily carried for enormous distances by winds, it is not surprising that there are nearly fifty species on the island, while the remote period when it first received its vegetation may be indicated by the fact that nearly half the species are quite peculiar; while of 102 species of flowering plants seventy are peculiar, and there are ten peculiar genera.
+The same general character pervades the fauna.
+For so small an island it is rich, containing four true land-birds, about fifty species of insects, and twenty of land-shells.
+Almost all these belong to South American genera, and a large proportion are South American species; but several of the insects, half the birds, and the whole of the land-shells are peculiar.
+This seems to indicate that the means of transmission were formerly greater than they are now, and that in the case of land-shells none have been introduced for so long a period that all have become modified into distinct forms, or have been preserved on the island while they have become extinct on the continent.
+For a detailed examination of the causes which have led to the modification of the humming birds of Juan Fernandez see the chapter on Humming Birds in the author's Natural Selection and Tropical Nature, p.
+324; while a general account of the fauna of the island is given in his Geographical Distribution of Animals, Vol. II. p.
 49.